 Pull the yarn through both loops on your hook.
 You’ve now made one single crochet stitch.

 You should have one loop remaining on your crochet hook.
 This loop is the starting point for your next stitch.
-Repeat steps one-five to create more single crochet stitches.
+Repeat steps one-five to create even more single crochet stitches.

 Tips & Advice